AbdKayali3/shapesGeneratorJS/README.md

 # shapeGenerator.js

 ## description
-A javscript library for generating nice minimal shapes in the background of your page.
+A javscript library for generating nice and minimal shapes in the background of your page.

 ![An example of the library working](/images/placeholder.png)

-### Version: 0.1.0
+### Version: 0.3.0
 #
+&nbsp;
 ## How to use
 1. Download the library (shapes.js and shapegenerator.js)
 2. add the following to your html file